EPCCed/eidf-docs/docs/dataingest/data_ingest_crib.md

 **Note**

-* **Do NOT use the CKAN interface to create Datasets or resources** (see below) - the data ingest process creates these for you and associates S3 links with your data.
-You can provide additional metadata once the Dataset/Resource records are in CKAN.
+* **Do NOT use the CKAN interface to create Datasets** (see below) - the data ingest process creates these for you and associates S3 links with your data.
+You can provide additional metadata once the Dataset records are in CKAN.
 Please do not add/remove resources or datasets through the CKAN interface either.
 Contact us if would like anything removed.

 There is additional early documentation about the data ingest process at: